rivumic/didaskoAPI/README.md

 To run the project the environment must have Node.js installed/available, the project was built on "Node.js v18.4.0".
 Ensure to run the required NPM packages.

+Either run the file "app.js" or run the start script with npm start.

 Additionally, passwords must be supplied for the three user types and SQL Server connection information through the running environment.
 Additionally, a port number should be supplied otherwise the project will listen on port 5000.

 Environment variable names: